tomrijndorp/vscode-finditfaster/README.md

   FZF_DEFAULT_OPTS='--height=50%'
 fi
 ```

-### 🎄 <i>I'd like to customize this tool a little but I need access to &lt;insert something here&gt;.
-Can you expose that?</i>
-➥ I probably can.
-Maybe create a Github issue and ask for it?
-Especially if other people vote on it,
-  that would be a compelling argument to do it.

 ### 🪚 _Can I  build in a feature myself / contribute in some way?_
 ➥ To minimize redundancy, have a look at `CONTRIBUTING.md`.